-Wake Forest University alumnus Timothy Lam (‘60) donated his collection of over 500 Chinese ceramics made during the Tang Dynasty (A.D.
+Wake Forest University alumnus Timothy S. Y. Lam (‘60) donated his collection of more than 500 Chinese ceramics made during the Tang Dynasty (A.D.
 618-907) to the Museum of Anthropology in 2012.
 The collection of bowls, ewers, cups, teapots, small toys, and other pieces represents the largest and most comprehensive group of ceramics from the Changsha kilns in the United States.
 Kiln inspectors discarded many of the pieces because of slight flaws in shape or finish.
 This preserved them in pristine and sometimes unbroken condition, unlike pieces that passed inspection and then were sold, used, broken, and discarded.

 Nicolas Salgo, Ambassador to Hungary and Ambassador-at-Large during the Reagan Administration, collected saddle rugs, horse covers, and saddles from areas along the Silk Road stretching from China to Turkey.
 Museum exhibitions in the United States and Europe and three catalogs published in Italy, Germany, and Hungary have featured selections from this collection.
 The objects are primarily from the 19th and early 20th centuries.
 The Salgo Trust for Education donated 99 pieces to the Museum of Anthropology in 2011.